Spectral stability of near-extremal spacetimes: Introduction

-It is crucial to examine the energetic pseudospectrum stability (EPS) for various mode analysis results.
+It is crucial to examine the spectral stability under energetically infinitesimal perturbations for various mode analysis results.
 If the mode frequencies are significantly modified with perturbations in the potential of infinitesimal energy costs, associated claims need to be treated with extra caution due to the susceptibility to external perturbers, or even internal variations due to nonlinearities.
 A robust claim should have converging measures with respect to small perturbations.
-In this work, we focus on the EPS of near extremal black holes, which general host a class of zero-damping modes (ZDMs) with slow damping rates.
-For different kind of background near extremal spacetimes, these modes have been used to demonstrate parametric nonlinear instability in connection with turbulence \cite{Yang:2014tla}, possible breakdown of Strong Cosmic Censorship \cite{Cardoso:2017soq}, and near-horizon critical behaviour that leads to the instability of extremal black holes \cite{Gralla:2016sxp,Gralla:2018xzo}, as possibly connected to gravitational critical collapse \cite{Yang:2022okb}.
-Using the example of near extremal Kerr, we will discuss whether these modes will be unstable against small perturbations, and under what condition the mode pseudospectrum become unstable.
-We also study the ZDMs for near extremal Reissner-Nordstr\"{o}m-de Sitter (RNdS) black holes, as an example for non-asymptotically flat spacetimes, and comment on whether the EPS affects the divergence on the Cauchy horizon.
-Throughout the analysis we adopt the natural unit that $G=c=1$.
+In this work, we focus on the spectral stability of near-extremal black holes, which in general host a class of zero-damping modes (ZDMs) with decay rates approaching zero in the extremal limit \cite{Hod:2008zz,Hod:2008se}.
+For different kinds of background near-extremal spacetime, these modes have been used to demonstrate parametric nonlinear instability in connection with turbulence \cite{Yang:2014tla}, possible breakdown of strong cosmic censorship (SCC) \cite{Cardoso:2017soq}, and near-horizon critical behavior that leads to the instability of extremal black holes \cite{Gralla:2016sxp,Gralla:2018xzo}, as possibly connected to gravitational critical collapse \cite{Yang:2022okb}.
+Using the example of near-extremal Kerr, we will discuss whether these modes will be unstable against small perturbations and under what conditions the mode spectrum becomes unstable.
+We also study the ZDMs for near-extremal Reissner-Nordstr\"{o}m-de Sitter (RNdS) black holes, as an example for nonasymptotically flat spacetimes, and comment on whether the spectral stability affects the divergence on the Cauchy horizon.
+Throughout the analysis, we adopt the natural unit that $G=c=1$.